omniscale/imposm-changes/README.md

 ---------------

 Here are a few example queries, that demonstrate what you can do with the resulting database.
-Note that you should always filter changesets ob the bbox as the datasets temporarily contains changesets outside of ``limitto``.
+Note that you should always filter changesets to the bbox as the datasets temporarily contains changesets outside of ``changes_bbox``.

 Count changes in the last 8 hours within a bounding box: